Provide AWS Authentication for Edge Delta

 This involves entering your AWS access key and secret key directly in the node output form on Edge Delta.

-- Select a Fleet that you want to add an AWS destination to.
+2. Select a pipeline that you want to add an AWS destination to.

 The Edge Delta platform will securely store and use these credentials for authenticating with AWS services.